 Step 1: Designate a WMU Advocate

 Proposed partnerships must have at least one advocate who is a WMU full-time tenured or tenure-track faculty member or administrator at the level of dean or director or higher.
 The advocate must have a working knowledge of the candidate partner institution and must agree to serve as the point of contact for questions regarding the proposed partnership.
+Advocates must receive approval from their department chair and college dean prior to moving forward.

 Step 2: Consult with Haenicke Institute for Global Education

 Faculty members or administrators interested in exploring the possibility of an overseas institutional relationship are encouraged to consult with the Haenicke Institute to discuss their ideas and learn about similar past or present partnerships.
+A Global Partnership Showcase event may also help jumpstart the partnership.

 Step 3: Draft a Proposal